Sovrano28/Whatsapp-UI-Clone/README.md

-# Whatsapp-Clone
+# Whatsapp UI Clone
  Design and development of Whatsapp UI.

- Project done with Tailwind CSS!
+ Project was done with Tailwind CSS and Vanilla Js!